Ada-Developers-Academy/ada-build/preparing-to-code/ada-languages/README.md

 ![Matz with Puppet Matz in 2014](https://pbs.twimg.com/media/B2575XuCIAE4BNB.jpg)

 ### HTML & CSS
 HTML (Hyper-Text Markup Language) is a [markup language](https://en.wikipedia.org/wiki/Markup_language).
-CSS (Cascading Style Sheets) is a [stylesheet language](https://en.wikipedia.org/wiki/Style_sheet_language).
+CSS (Cascading Style Sheets) is a [style sheet language](https://en.wikipedia.org/wiki/Style_sheet_language).
 These two technologies work together for structuring and styling the content on a web page.

 You can think of the HTML as the "skeleton" of a web page.
 The set up, and structure for how each piece is organized.
 The CSS is the "clothes" of the skeleton.
 How each piece looks, colors, sizes, styles and relationship to other elements on the page.